Closer to Home: Locating and Retrieving Indigenous Heritage from Archives Outside Canada – A Symposium

 Location: Winnipeg, MB

-Closer to Home: Locating and Retrieving Indigenous Heritage from Archives Outside Canada offers Indigenous knowledge-keepers, historians, curators, archivists and others an opportunity to learn from and contribute to discussions about Indigenous archival records held in repositories outside Canada.
-The event will be held on the evening of Tuesday, March 5th and for a full day on Wednesday, March 6th.
+Closer to Home: Locating and Retrieving Indigenous Heritage from Archives Outside Canada offered Indigenous knowledge-keepers, historians, curators, archivists and others an opportunity to learn from and contribute to discussions about Indigenous archival records held in repositories outside Canada.
+The event was held Tuesday, March 5th and for a full day on Wednesday, March 6th.
+The IHC will be reporting on the content and results of the symposium in April 2019.

 Co-Chairs: Angie Bain, Union of BC Indian Chiefs; Marianne McLean, Independent Scholar & Archivist

-The symposium is funded by the Social Sciences and Humanities Research Council of Canada
+The symposium was funded by the Social Sciences and Humanities Research Council of Canada

 Parks Canada Sessions, 2018